42Crunch/api-security-audit-action/README.md

 Writes SARIF report to a specified file, optional.
 Default: `undefined`, no report is written.

+### `audit-timeout`

+Set the maximum timeout (in seconds) for the audit report.
+Fail if the result isn't ready within that interval.
+Default: 600

 ## Prerequisites

 Create an API token in 42Crunch Platform and copy its value into a [repository secret](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) named `API_TOKEN`.